-If you are sure you want to give gardening a try, then all you need to do is to find a suitable plant to grow, and, well… start growing.
+If you are sure you want to give gardening a try, then all you need to do is to find a suitable plant to grow in a pot, and, well… start growing.

 Let’s go over the plants that are great for indoor planting, outdoor growing and, of course, they are all pretty easy to take care after.

 Easy plants and trees to grow in pots

-Let’s take a look at the easiest fruits that you can grow, at the convenience of your apartment, balcony or backyard.
+Let’s take a look at the easiest fruit trees and plants that you can grow in the convenience of your apartment, balcony or backyard.